sirirako/AWSCICDWorkShop/README.md

 # CICD with CodePipeline and Blue Green Deployment

-Explain what is blue Green deployment.
+- Explain what is blue Green deployment.
+- Diagram
-What we will be doing in the lab.
+- What we will be doing in the lab.